What Is Upcycling?

 Absolutely not!
 In the past, items were made for long-term use.
 Higher-quality materials meant that products lasted longer.
 Worn-out items were only discarded if they couldn’t be used in other ways.
 For example, old clothing was often cut apart and made into quilts.

-In the modern era many societies have moved away from the practice of upcycling to extend the usefulness of products in favor of buying new items before the old ones wear out (technology “upgrades,” for one) and using disposable goods.
-Now, as we face growing threats to the environment, upcycling is becoming popular again as a way to reduce waste in landfills and lessen the negative effects of manufacturing processes.
+In the modern era, many societies have moved away from the practice of upcycling to extend the usefulness of products in favor of buying new items before the old ones wear out (think technology “upgrades,” for one) and using disposable goods.
+Now, as we face growing threats to the environment, upcycling is becoming popular again.

 The Aesthetic Value of Upcycling